sashakoshka/hnbs/README.md

 Type codes are shown in blue, lengths in purple, strings and string keys in green, null terminators in orange, and integer/double values in black.

+## This Node Module

+This repository's main purpose is for the hnbs NodeJS module, which can be installed in your project by navigating to its directory and running:

+`npm istall @hlhv/hnbs`

+The module will give you these things:

+### Module Exports

+#### All Tag Classes:

+All classes representing tags have a `type` member which allows you to easily determine what sort of thing it is, especially with generalized classes such as `Dict` and `Int`.

+They also all have a member function called `encode`.
+This recursively encodes the tag into binary data and returns it in a `Buffer` object.
+The output of any one of these functions is a valid, standalone HNBS object, and can be transmitted or stored as-is.

+#### List

+`new List([data])`

+An object representing the `List` tag.
+Lists have a `data` member, which is just an array containing its child objects.
+You can pass an array of objects to the constructor to set it as its data.
+Be aware, however, that if you try to encode a `List` that contains things which are not valid tags, an error will be thrown.
+This also goes for all types of Dict.

+#### Dict

+`new Dict(type[, data])`

+A class that is able to represent an IntDict, and a StrDict.
+To find out which it is, there is a handy type member you can check.
+It has a `data` member which is one marvelous JavaScript curly brace object that is either keyed by integers, or by strings.
+You can pass one of these to the constructor to set it as its data member.
+Be aware that if your keys don't match the `Dict`'s type, (such as having one or more integer keys in a `StrDict`), you will get an error if you try encoding the object.

+#### IntDict

+`new IntDict([data])`

+A wrapper around `Dict` that literally just constructs a `Dict` of type `IntDict`.
+The only difference is its constructor doesn't need a type code.

+#### StrDict

+`new StrDict([data])`

+See `IntDict`.
+Just pretend it's talking about strings instead of ints.

+#### Buff

+`new Buff([data])`

+Represents a buffer tag.
+Has a `data` member which consists of a `Buffer` object.
+You may pass a `Buffer` object in to the constructor to set it as the data.

+#### Str

+`new Str([data])`

+Pretty much the same as as `Buff`, but instead of a `Buffer` it's a string.
+However, unlike `Buff`, `Str` is not prefixed by length, but it is terminated by a null character.